andreylitvintsev/proj-duck-game/README.md

-# Proj Nude: Use power of your body for communicate with peoples!
+# Proj Duck: Use power of your body for communicate with peoples!

 Yet another simple game just to increase/demonstrate my coding and pixel-art experience.